clean-css/clean-css-cli/README.md

 ## How to rebase relative image URLs?

-clean-css-cli will rebase paths it automatically for you when full paths to input files are passed, and `--with-rebase` & `--output` options are used, e.g
+clean-css-cli will rebase paths automatically for you when full paths to input files are passed, and `--with-rebase` & `--output` options are used, but not if `--skip-rebase` is used, e.g

 ```css
 /*! one.css */